 Dominating the skyline, Arundel Castle is one of England’s largest and most impressive fortresses, with nearly 1,000 years of history.

-The High Street is lined with independent shops, cozy cafes, and a monthly farmers’ market (every third Saturday).
+The High Street is lined with independent shops, cosy cafes, and a monthly farmers’ market (every third Saturday).

 GETTING THERE